oradwastaken/backgammon_trainer/README.md

   ![](docs/results.png)

 ## Installation
-For now, we use conda (or better yet [mamba](https://github.com/conda-forge/miniforge)) to maintain a python
+We can use conda (or better yet [mamba](https://github.com/conda-forge/miniforge)) to maintain an isolated python environment:
-environment:

 ```
 ## create the environment
 mamba create -n bgtrainer -c conda-forge "python>=3.10" --file requirements.txt

+## install package without using pip for dependencies
+pip install --no-build-isolation --no-deps .
 ```

 To run, simply activate the appropriate environment and run: